Moving to Spain from the US: The ultimate guide for expats (2026)

 Spain's digital nomad visa allows you to live in Spain while working remotely, primarily for non-Spanish companies.
 Freelancers and independent contractors can still work with Spanish clients, but this work must not exceed 20% of their total business activity.

-The DNV is valid for one year if you apply from abroad, or three years if applied for from Spain.
+The DNV is valid for one year if you apply from abroad, or three years if you apply from Spain.
 It offers a fast-track process (20 working days), and dependents can also join.

 Work visa as an employee (trabajo por cuenta ajena)